 Michele Gauler is a psychologist with an art degree from the Royal College of Art who combines her unique background in cognitive psychology, software development, art, interaction and critical design with her love for pen, paper and play.
 In her work she gives shape to thoughts, concepts, intentions, intuitions and feelings, as well as inspires change and growth in people through visual coaching formats.

 Some of her work has been on display at the Museum of Modern Art, New York (MoMA), at Art Basel and at Fendi Spazio during Salone di Mobile, Milano.
 In 2010, together with Eyal Burstein, she was awarded with the Design Miami Designer of the Future Award.
-She creates images, objects and experiences that invite us to engage with topics like death & data and perception, as well as gives shape to the intentions and ideas of others as a self-employed coach and designer.
+She creates images, objects and experiences that invite us to engage with topics like death & data, perception and consciousness, as well as gives shape to the intentions and ideas of others as a self-employed coach and designer.